Mount Carmel College of Baler: 2000–present

 The Bachelor of Science in Criminology (BSCrim) program was offered in 2003.

 The basic education and the higher education departments of the school were restructured in 2004.

 The mission statement of the school was revised in 2007 with the inclusion of the Carmelian spirit of prayer, compassion, and prophetic action.
 The vision and mission of the school were reformulated as follows: “We, the Catholic schools in the Prelature of Infanta, inspired by the Blessed Trinity, strive towards the holistic formation of the person and society in communion with the Church, the community, and the family under the maternal care of Our Lady of Mount Carmel.
 We commit ourselves to follow Jesus Christ and the Gospel values, with openness to formation, imbued with the Carmelian spirit of prayer, compassion, and prophetic action, as we continually strive for quality education in the service of the Church and society."

 The school celebrated its diamond jubilee on February 18, 2008.

 For the second time, the school hosted the CASPI assembly from July 16 to 19, 2013.

 The groundbreaking ceremony for the college extension campus in Barangay Pingit, Baler was held on December 28, 2013.
 It was attended by the school administrator, faculty, staff, studentry, and alumni.

 In 2016, the vision and mission of the school were revised as follows: “The Mount Carmel College of Baler as a member of the Catholic Association of Schools in the Prelature of Infanta and mission partner in building the Church of the poor, inspired by the Blessed Trinity, envisions to be a center of holistic formation of the person in communion with the family, the Church, and the community under the maternal care of Our Lady of Mount Carmel.
 We follow Jesus Christ, the center and life, by living the Carmelian spirit of prayer, compassion, and prophetic action, as we continually strive for quality education in the service of the Church of the poor.”

 In June 2016, MCC Baler, in partnership with the College of the Immaculate Conception (CIC) (Cabanatuan), opened graduate programs such as Master of Arts in Education (MAEd), with majors in educational management, early childhood education (ECE), guidance and counseling, English, Filipino, mathematics, sociology, and physical education (PE).

+The MCCB main campus in Poblacion and extension campus in Brgy.
+Pingit were opened as evacuation centers for townspeople during the onslaught of Super Typhoon Pepito on November 16, 2024.

+Interestingly, both the MCCB main campus and extension campus were also used on March 18, 2026, as official venues for radio broadcasting during Central Luzon’s Regional Schools Press Conference (RSPC), held in Aurora province from March 18 to 20, 2026.